mjpearson/templar/README.md

 bootstrap-templar
 =================

-Inline tagged templating and template compliation for text inputs with Twitter Bootstrap + dropdown
+Inline tagged templating and template compliation for text inputs with Select2

 #### API Reference